tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-aks-setup-guide.md

 -----

-## 8\.
-Information for TIBCO® Data Plane Configuration
+## 8. Information for TIBCO Data Plane Configuration

-You will need the following information to configure the TIBCO Platform Data Plane.
+You will need the following information to configure the TIBCO Platform Data Plane:

   * **BASE\_FQDN:**
     ```bash